Delegation

 Must be an APTA Maryland Physical Therapist member

-The Maryland chapter also elects a PTA Engagement Group Representative and an Alternate PTA Representative to serve a representative to the National PTA Engagement Group and to represent the PTA’s interests, needs, and issues in APTA governance.
+The Maryland chapter elects a PTA Engagement Group Representative and an Alternate PTA Representative to serve a representative to the National PTA Engagement Group and to represent the PTA’s interests, needs, and issues in APTA governance.

 The APTA of Maryland delegation includes the Chapter President and Chief Delegate, along with 5 delegates.
 The Chapter also has one official Alternate Delegate, along with other backup alternate delegates; they are elected in the Fall of each year.